 - 1. St. Vincent-mooring and activity fees in Tobago Cays National Park - 2.
 Mustique Marine Conservation Area - 3.
-St. Lucia-mooring and activity fees collected in Soufriere Marine Management Area - 4.
+St. Lucia-mooring and activity fees collected in Soufriere Marine Management Area.
+The entry fee is not charged to yachties.
+In addition, if mooring buoys are not available, anchoring may be permitted in specific areas and the mooring fee charged - 4.
 St. Kitts-mooring fees collected at Nevis Harbour - 5.
 Dominica-mooring fees collected in Prince Rupert Bay adjacent to Cabrits National Park - 6.
 Antigua-mooring and anchoring fees collected in Nelson Dockyard National Park and proposed mooring, anchoring and activity fees in North East Marine Management Area - 7.
 Grenada-mooring and activity fees in Sandy Island/Oyster Bed and Beausejour/Molinere Marine Protected Areas

-In any event, willingness to pay is a moot point for the yachting sector as there has been a 25-year history of marine protected area fees: the sector is well accustomed to paying a fee for expected services and support of marine protected area establishment and management.
+In any event, willingness to pay is a moot point for the yachting sector as there has been a 25year history of marine protected area fees: the sector is well accustomed to paying a fee for expected services and support of marine protected area establishment and management.